DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claim 1, Jackman teaches a fastener extractor device comprising: a drive head (13); at least one torque-tool body (5’); the drive head being terminally and concentrically connected to the torque-tool body (as shown in fig 6); the torque-tool body being positioned opposite to the drive head, along the body (shown in fig 1); the torque tool body extending radially outward from a rotation axis of the torque tool body (torque tool body extends outward from central vertical axis as viewed in fig 6); the torque-tool body being terminally and concentrically connected to the drive head (shown in fig 1); the torque-tool body comprising a plurality of laterally-bracing sidewalls (see annotated fig 9 below) and at least one engagement feature; the plurality of laterally-bracing sidewalls being radially positioned about the rotation axis of the torque-tool body (as shown in fig 9); each of the plurality of laterally-bracing sidewalls comprising at least one lateral edge (see annotated fig below); the at least one lateral edge being parallel with the rotation axis (as shown in fig 6); and the at least one engagement feature being integrated into a specific sidewall among the plurality of laterally-bracing sidewalls (as shown in fig 9).
+Regarding claim 1, Jackman teaches a fastener extractor device comprising: a drive head (13); at least one torque-tool body (5’); the drive head being terminally and concentrically connected to the torque-tool body (as shown in fig 6); the torque-tool body being positioned opposite to the drive head, along the body (shown in fig 1); the torque tool body extending radially outward from a rotation axis of the torque tool body (torque tool body extends outward from central vertical axis as viewed in fig 6); the torque-tool body being terminally and concentrically connected to the drive head (shown in fig 1); the torque-tool body comprising a plurality of laterally-bracing sidewalls (see annotated fig 9 below) and at least one engagement feature; the plurality of laterally-bracing sidewalls being radially positioned about the rotation axis of the torque-tool body (as shown in fig 9); each of the plurality of laterally-bracing sidewalls comprising at least one lateral edge and a bracing surface (see annotated fig below); and the at least one engagement feature being integrated into a specific sidewall among the plurality of laterally-bracing sidewalls (as shown in fig 9); the at least one engagement feature forming at least one engagement tooth on the bracing surface of the specific sidewall (as shown in annotated fig 9 below); and a face surface of the engagement tooth being flat (face surface of tooth which coincides with bracing surface is flat).

 Jackman does not teach the fastener extractor including an external thread extending along a shank body between the torque-tool body and drive head, or an internal thread positioned within a tubular sleeve.
 Miyazaki teaches a fastener extractor device including at least one shank body (fig 6; section of tool with thread 10), an external thread (10), a tubular sleeve (14; fig 7), an internal thread (15) being positioned within the tubular sleeve (fig 7), wherein a drive head (12) terminally and concentrically connected to the shank body (fig 6), a torque-tool body (11) is positioned opposite to the drive head and being terminally and concentrically connected to the shank body (fig 6), wherein the external thread extends along the shank body in between the torque-tool body and the drive head (fig 6), wherein the external thread is laterally connected to the shank body (fig 6).
 It would have been obvious for a person having ordinary skill in the art before the effective filing date of the claimed invention to include a shank body with an external thread terminally connected between the torque-tool body and drive head of Jackman, and provide a tubular sleeve with an internal thread within, as this allows a threaded connection to the tubular sleeve, which assists the user in removing a fastener from the torque-tool body as taught by Miyazaki ([0053]).